 The General Fund is the chief operating fund of the Charter School.
-At the end of the current fiscal year, unreserved fund balance is \$12,849.
+At the end of the current fiscal year, unassigned fund balance is \$71,512.

-The Lease Revenue Fund is a special revenue fund with a total fund balance deficit of (\$9,774).
-This deficit was caused by expenses exceeding revenue received from the FEFP program, all of which is restricted for the acquisition, construction, leasing, and maintenance of capital assets, in accordance with Florida Department of Education regulations.
+The Lease Revenue Fund is a special revenue fund with a total fund balance of \$67,901.
+This fund represents revenues received from the FEFP program, all of which is restricted for the acquisition, construction, leasing, and maintenance of capital assets, in accordance with Florida Department of Education regulations.
+Expenses for these types of transactions are charged to the fund.